 “I was looking forward to hearing the baby’s heartbeat, but the OB didn’t even check it.
 She didn’t even touch me,” says Shelley, now a mom to a one-year-old son.
 “She just talked about how bigger ladies have more problems.”

-Sign up to get weekly email updates on your baby » The obstetrician listed off a litany of risks, including experiencing epidural complications and post-delivery infections.
+The obstetrician listed off a litany of risks, including experiencing epidural complications and post-delivery infections.
 She encouraged Shelley to attend the clinic’s group sessions on basic nutrition and exercise but didn’t ask about her health or lifestyle.
 “I was treated like I was just a BMI number.
 I felt really humiliated.”

 If the doctor had asked, she would have learned that Shelley is active and regularly goes to the gym, but has struggled with her weight since childhood and suffered from anorexia in high school.
 She was on Weight Watchers when she found out she was pregnant.